rpy2/rpy2/doc/introduction.rst

 .. code-block:: python

-   from rpy2.robjects.pacakges import importr
+   from rpy2.robjects.packages import importr
    # import R's "base" package
    base = importr('base')

    # import R's "utils" package
-   utils = import('utils')
+   utils = importr('utils')

 In essence, that step is importing the R package in the embedded R, and is exposing all R objects in that package as Python objects.